 5. What happens when you have writer’s block?
 My solution for writer’s block is to do something completely unrelated to writing.
 I’ll go for a long walk or do some ironing (boring!).
 Sometimes I’ll go out and work in the garden or go for a swim or a bike ride.
 It’s surprising how ideas suddenly burst into your brain when you haven’t got a pencil and paper to jot them down.
 I think that if you distance yourself from the writing project for a while, your mind is set free and ideas begin to flow again.
 Works for me, anyway!
 Might work for you, too!

-In 2017: On Sunday January 29th, I will be launching The Secrets We Keep at A Different Drummer Bookstore in Burlington, along with my friend Sylvia McNicoll and The Great Mistake Mystery.
-On Friday February 3rd, I’ll be appearing at the OLA, Metro Convention Centre, signing copies of The Secrets We Keep at the Dundurn Press booth at 1:00.
-On Saturday April 29 at 11:00, I will be on hand to speak with readers at Book City, Bloor West Village, ‘Authors for Indies’ day.
-On Saturday May 6th, at 11:00, I will be sitting in on a ‘Relationship Drama’ panel at the Young Adult Stratford Writers Festival.
-On Sunday September 10th, I will be presenting The Secrets We Keep at the Eden Mills Writers’ Festival.
+In 2017: On Sunday January 29th, I launched The Secrets We Keep at A Different Drummer Bookstore in Burlington, along with my friend Sylvia McNicoll and The Great Mistake Mystery.
+On Friday February 3rd 2017, I appeared at the OLA, Metro Convention Centre, signing copies of The Secrets We Keep at the Dundurn Press booth at 1:00.
+On Saturday April 29 at 11:00, I was on hand to speak with readers at Book City, Bloor West Village, ‘Authors for Indies’ day.
+On Saturday May 6th, 2017 at 11:00, I sat in on a ‘Relationship Drama’ panel at the Young Adult Stratford Writers Festival.
+On Sunday September 10th, 2017, I presented The Secrets We Keep at the Eden Mills Writers’ Festival.
 Hope to meet you somewhere soon!

 Launching The Secrets We Keep along with Sylvia McNicoll and The Best Mistake Mystery, from Dundurn Press, Sunday January 29th, 2017 at A Different Drummer Bookstore, Burlington, Ontario. (sorry about the black frames!
 I’m a writing geek, not a tech geek!
 And why are these photos so HUGE??)
 Photo below: Me, along with my good pal Sylvia McNicoll, her sweet granddaughter disguised as a dog, and our lovely Dundurn Press publicist, Jaclyn Hodsdon 🙂